Hornbill-Docs/data-imports-guide/data-imports-guide/cloud-users/entraid.md

 - Use the *Entra ID User Import* key type.
 - For help creating the key, see the [Platform Configuration Guide](/esp-config/security/keysafe).

-Once your KeySafe Key is ready and connected to your Entra ID account, you’re all set to move on.
+Once your KeySafe Key is ready and connected to your Entra ID account, you’re all set to move on.-->

 ## Creating an import configuration